 - Tracking warm air flow and blower operation to ensure peak performance.

-- Inspecting electrical parts for problems.
+- Inspecting electrical parts for damage.

 - Energy savings up to 30%**